 Charge-transfer to solvent at the water/air interface: Using iodide as a source of electrons, we have used time- and phase-sensitive SHG to probe the charge-transfer-to-solvent dynamics at the water/air interface.
 These reveal that the initial charge is injected parallel to the surface rather than into the bulk, presumably because of the more porous water structure at the interface.

 Beyond hydrated electrons: Our current research is also aiming at exploiting our methodology to probe atmospherically relevant reactions.
-Afterall, much of atmospheric chemistry takes place at the interface of aerosols, while in reality, very little research is aimed at such interfaces.
+After all, much of atmospheric chemistry takes place at the interface of aerosols, while in reality, very little research is aimed at such interfaces.
+To this end, we have developed new methodologies to enable us to probe such dynamics.